 They also don’t “interact” with the opener’s range as much, for example from early position players won’t open hands like 94ss so if we flop trips with 74ss on a K44 flop we don’t have to worry about being beat as much!

 Folding in poker is a crucial skill to develop.
 Most of the new players prefer to play as many hands as possible, but this could turn into a disaster really fast.

-Opening up your ‘defending’ range versus later position opens
+Opening up your ‘defending’ range versus a later position opens

-So defending the big blind is a lot more complex than simply saying ‘oh I am getting a good price, I’ll defend 64o!’.
-As always with poker, we need to factor in a lot more things than that and hopefully this short introduction into defending the big blind has made you realise that!
+So defending the big blind is a lot more complex than simply saying “Oh I am getting a good price, I’ll defend 64o!”
+As always with poker, we need to factor in a lot more things than that, and hopefully, this short introduction into defending the big blind has made you realize that!